Is Edinburgh safe to visit? A comprehensive safety guide

 Located northwest of Edinburgh's city center, Dean Village is a peaceful residential area with close proximity to bars, restaurants, bus lines and train stations.

 Edinburgh is a safe city but there are some areas to visit during the day and perhaps not at night, such as Calton Hill, Dalry Road, Cowgate, Easter Street and Lothian Road.
-If you happen to be walking along these areas, that is fine.
-Just stay alert for petty thefts and scammers.
+If you happen to be walking along these areas, it should be no problem.
+Just stay alert for petty thefts.

 Is Edinburgh public transportation safe?

-Taxis in Edinburgh are a safe means of transport, but that doesn't mean you can't get scammed.
-Always travel in licensed taxis, make sure the journey is metered or call an Uber to be on the safe side.
+Taxis in Edinburgh are a safe means of transport.
+Always travel in licensed taxis, make sure the journey is metered or call an Uber.
 Ubers in Edinburgh are safe, common and popular.
-But overall, the typical taxi driver in the city is friendly and will entertain you with their charming Scottish accent.
+But overall, the typical taxi driver in the city is friendly and will get you safely to your final destination.

 Important emergency numbers in Edinburgh